LucianoDeben/AI-meal-planner/README.md

 # AI-meal-planner
-AN app that recoomends meals using AI
+An app that recommends meals using AI